google/framework-for-osdu/osdu-r2/os-delivery/README.md

 The GCP implementation contains two mutually exclusive modules to work with the persistence layer.
 Presently, OSDU R2 connects to legacy Cloud Datastore for compatibility with the current OpenDES implementation.
-In the future, Cloud Datastore will be replaced by the existing Cloud Firestore implementation that's already available in the project.
+In the future OSDU releases, Cloud Datastore will be replaced by the existing Cloud Firestore implementation that's already available in the project.

-* The Cloud Datastore implementation is located in the **provider/file-gcp-datastore** folder.
+* The Cloud Datastore implementation is located in the **provider/delivery-gcp-datastore** folder.
-* The Cloud Firestore implementation is located in the **provider/file-gcp** folder.
+* The Cloud Firestore implementation is located in the **provider/delivery-gcp** folder.

 To learn more about available collections, follow to the [Firestore collections](#collections) section.

 ## Datastore

 The service account for Delivery service must have the `datastore.indexes.*` permissions.
 The predefined **roles/datastore.indexAdmin** and **roles/datastore.owner** roles include the required permission.

 ## Firestore